ecodynlab/GALUP/Index.md

 **2.2 Resolution:**

-• Spatial Describes how far apart two targets have to be so that they are detected as separate signals If the detectable distance is small à fine or high spatial resolution (e.g. LandSat 30m)

-• Temporal (or repeat frequency or repeat coverage or revisit time) Describes how often a sensor observes the same target.If the revisit time is small, i.e. the target is observed more frequently, the temporal resolution is considered high (e.g. SMAP at about 2-3 days).
+Spatial describes how far apart two targets have to be so that they are detected as separate signals.
+If the detectable distance is small, the resolution is called high or fine and if the detectable distance is large, the resolution is low or coarse.
+Temporal describes how often a sensor observes the same target.If the revisit time is small, i.e. the target is observed more frequently, the temporal resolution is considered high (e.g. SMAP at about 2-3 days).
 On the other hand if the revisit time is longer or infrequent, e.g. LandSat at about 16 days, the temporal resolution is low/coarse.
 Typically, finer spatial resolution is associated with infrequent coverage because it covers less area during each overpass.

 • Radiometric